 What was the name of your first childhood friend?
-What was the city where your father was born?
+The city where your father was born?
 What is your favorite TV show?
-What was your mother’s maiden name?
+Your mother’s maiden name?
 What was the name of your first pet?
 Here is the real question: what makes users think these types of security questions are going to assist in securing your important accounts?

 Unfortunately, the truth is that the security questions heavily relied upon by businesses, websites, and other vital accounts, may have significant security issues.
 Continue reading to learn what these issues are and what other alternatives can be used instead.

 In reality, security questions are just ineffective in today’s advancement of technology.
 Cybercriminals can quickly obtain necessary information from victims through phishing scams.
 More than likely, hackers will attempt to break into bank accounts.
 By successfully phishing a victim, the cyber attacker can obtain account information from the victim’s bank or financial institution.
 Also, possibly even the victim’s access credentials such as a username.
 With login information, such as a username, cybercriminals can quickly obtain their victim’s password.
 By clicking “Forgot Password?”, cyber attackers can see the possible security questions that the victim may have selected.
 Often, hackers can find these answers via the victims or their family/friends social media accounts.

 Many people are unaware that their online presence can tell complete strangers a lot about themselves.
 This is part of the danger that comes with posting personal information on social media.
 Privacy is also entrusted to the platforms that are used and the websites that are commonly used which can also fall victim to cyber criminals.

 It gets worse…